ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part4.md

 ```C
 vin[0] = vshl_n_s16(vin[0], 4);
 ```
-In Rust, while that syntax is still allowed -which you can also verify by modifying the code and recompiling- it is however encouraged to use the new generics syntax:
+In Rust, while that syntax is still allowed - which you can also verify by modifying the code and recompiling- it is however encouraged to use the new generics syntax:

 ```Rust
 vin[0] = vshl_n_s16::<4>(vin[0]);